azavea/raster-vision/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Introduction
-One of the longstanding goals of computer vision is to automatically infer *what* things are in an image, and *where* those things are located.
-In particular, the problem of semantic segmentation is to infer the category of each pixel in an image.
-It is too difficult to directly program a computer to do this, so machine learning is used to search for a model that is good at this task.
+A key task in computer vision is semantic segmentation, which attempts to simultaneously answer the questions of what is in an image, and where it is located.
+More formally, the task is to assign to each pixel a meaningful label such as "road" or "building."

 This repo contains code for semantic segmentation using convolutional neural networks built on top of the [Keras](https://keras.io/) and [Tensorflow](https://www.tensorflow.org/) libraries.
 There is code for building Docker containers, running experiments on AWS EC2, loading data, training models, and evaluating models on validation and test data.